Hank Skinner

 On February 3 and 4, 2014 an evidentiary hearing took place in Pampa, Texas.
 "Prosecutors argued that the tests only confirmed Skinner's guilt, while lawyers for the 51-year-old defendant said the results raised enough questions about the identity of the perpetrator that a jury would not have condemned him to death."

 In July 2014, Judge Steven Emmert issued a ruling saying that "it was 'reasonably probable' Skinner would have still been convicted of a triple murder even if recently conducted DNA evidence had been available at his 1995 trial".
 The Attorneys for Skinner said they would appeal the decision to the Texas Court of Criminal Appeals.

-The Judicial District court continues to rule that the DNA testing is not favorable to the accused, while the defense team considers that the presence of an unknown third-party DNA detected, and the loss of evidence by the state should definitively rule out the reasonable character of the conviction and even more the death penalty.

 Skinner was scheduled to be executed on September 13, 2023, his sixth scheduled execution date.
 However, he died in February of that year.

 Circumstances surrounding the murders

 The murders occurred on December 31, 1993, at 804 East Campbell Avenue in Pampa, Texas.
 Skinner was convicted of the murders on March 18, 1995, and sentenced to death.

-Skinner lived with the victims and admitted that he was in the home when the murders took place, but claims he was in a comatose condition from a near lethal dose of codeine and alcohol.
+Skinner lived with the victims and admitted that he was in the home when the murders took place, but claimed he was in a comatose condition from a near lethal dose of codeine and alcohol.
 In a letter published in April 2010, Skinner put forth a new claim that he was colorblind and accidentally ingested the near-lethal mix because he had confused the victim's "fuchsia pink" glass (which contained codeine) with his own "baby blue" glass.
 Twila Busby was murdered in the living room just feet from the couch where Skinner claims he was lying passed out on a sofa.

-After the murders, Skinner claims he was roused off the couch by one of the mortally wounded victims – Elwin "Scooter" Caler.
+After the murders, Skinner claimed he was roused off the couch by one of the mortally wounded victims – Elwin "Scooter" Caler.
 Caler died on the porch of a neighbor of Twila Busby.
 Skinner made his way to the home of Andrea Joyce Reed, four blocks away, and she let him in.
 Reed initially testified that Skinner threatened her if she called the police.
 Later, however, Reed recanted that claim and said Skinner merely "told" her not to call the police – never actually threatening her.

 Skinner was arrested several hours later, being found in the darkened front bedroom of Reed's home.
 When he was arrested, Skinner was wearing clothes bearing blood spatters that were DNA-matched to two of the victims.